tsear/sgs25/README.md

 I created this theme to recreate the entire MissionGranted by Smart Grant Solutions website exactly as it appears in the original Tilda export, maintaining pixel-perfect accuracy while converting it to a scalable WordPress custom theme architecture.

+This project transforms a static Tilda CMS export into a fully functional WordPress theme with complete blog functionality and modular architecture.

 ## Key Features

 ### 🎯 1:1 Design Match